ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 sdlog2: log normal data and replay on Snapdragon
-message: sdlog2: log normal data and replay on Snapdragon

 In SITL and on Snapdragon, the logging performance is high enough, so we can log both: the usual topics, as well as the ekf2 replay fields.